Discover how we can transform your organisation

-Another way to acknowledge the mentors while also creating community around the program, is to host events.
+Another way to acknowledge the mentors while also creating community around the program is to host events.
 These can be timed with the launch, mid-way point, and conclusion of the mentoring program, allowing the chance to spotlight some mentors and mentees, celebrate successes and share learnings.

 For that reason, it’s worth putting more power into the hands of mentors and mentees.
-Create lists for both sides that show the attributes and needs/experience relevant to this relationship.
+Create lists for both sides that show the attributes and experiences relevant to this relationship.
 Those involved can then decide who they want to work with, and if the mentor and mentee are happy with the pairing, they can take things further.

 It’s also worth providing a window period where people can change who they’re with.
-Sometimes the chemistry won’t be there between a pair, but this doesn’t become obvious until the first few meeting.
-Nurturing the mentor/mentee relationship is essential to the program’s success, so if there are issues, both parties are better off parting ways.
+Sometimes the chemistry won’t be there between a pair, but this doesn’t become obvious until the first few meetings.
+Nurturing the mentor/mentee relationship is essential to the mentoring program’s success, so if there are issues, both parties are better off parting ways.
 That way, they can each find someone they connect with so that everyone gets what they need.

 For a more detailed guide to building an impactful mentoring program, download our e-book: